CopernicaMarketingSoftware/Documentation/SMTPeter/rest-dsn.md

 ## Custom DSN properties

 With the "dsn" variable you can set when and what kind of delivery notifications you like to receive.
-These notification messages will be sent to the email address set in the "envelope" variable.

 ````json
 {